 Before we get into how to use the search engine, let’s first expand a little on what exactly you’ll be searching.

-As mentioned earlier, MyHeritage is currently home to 15.7 billion historical records.
+As mentioned earlier, MyHeritage is currently home to 16 billion-plus historical records.
 That number is constantly growing, with billions of new records added each year.
 Included are:

 - vital records from dozens of countries around the world, with collections from Germany, Sweden, Norway, Denmark, France, Greece and more